Eric Weinrib: Career

 Weinrib is a long-time collaborator of filmmaker Michael Moore as an archival researcher on Fahrenheit 9/11, coordinating producer on SiCKO and associate producer on Capitalism: A Love Story.

-Weinrib was a staff writer on season one of Comedy Central’s Strangers with Candy starring Stephen Colbert and Amy Sedaris.
+Weinrib was a staff writer on season one of Comedy Central's Strangers with Candy starring Stephen Colbert, Amy Sedaris and Paul Dinello.

 Weinrib's short film, Jimmy Walks Away, was an Official Selection of the 1997 Sundance Film Festival.
-Jimmy Walks Away was included on “Park City; The Sundance Collection,” a DVD compilation of Sundance shorts.
+Jimmy Walks Away was included on “Park City; The Sundance Collection,” a DVD compilation of Sundance shorts, and was licensed for broadcast by Showtime.

-Weinrib’s music credits include producing Michael Moore’s studio rendition of Bob Dylan’s The Times They Are A-Changin', included on the Occupy Wall Street benefit album, Occupy This Album; and presenting a 50th anniversary appearance of Ken Kesey’s “Further” bus and Zane Kesey’s Merry Band of Pranksters at Brooklyn Bowl.
+Weinrib's music credits include producing Michael Moore's studio rendition of Bob Dylan’s The Times They Are A-Changin', included on the Occupy Wall Street benefit album, Occupy This Album; and presenting a 50th anniversary appearance of Ken Kesey’s “Further” bus and Zane Kesey's Merry Band of Pranksters at Brooklyn Bowl.
+Weinrib's high school band, Asphyxia, played two shows at Frank Cariola's Sundance rock club in Bay Shore, Long Island, in 1989.

-Weinrib ran as an unaffiliated candidate in the 2016 Presidential election.
+Weinrib is a former professional forklift driver who ran as an unaffiliated candidate in the 2016 Presidential election.